Making Exercise Healthy Medicine

 The pressure of your own body weight on your neck muscles and discs over years of poor sitting, standing, and bending habits is enough to injure your neck as badly as a single accident.

-- After years of squashing the discs in your neck with a forward head posture - letting your neck tilt forward, jutting your chin forward, so that the weight of your head unevenly presses the vertebrae and the discs between them, the discs start to be pressed outward toward the back.
-They break down (degenerate) and bulge in the direction you've been pushing them (herniate).
-The disc and the swelling from damaging the area can press on nerves, pain goes down your arm.
-This is not old age, it's bad habits that you can stop.
+- After years of squashing the discs in your neck with a forward head posture - letting your neck tilt forward, jutting your chin forward, so that the vertebrae shear, and the weight of your head unevenly presses the vertebrae and the discs between them, the discs start to peel away from the bone and be pressed outward toward the back.
+They break down (degenerate) and/or bulge in the direction you've been pushing them (herniate).
+The disc, and the swelling from damaging the area (and immune respnse of the body trying to heal the area), can press nerves, sending pain down your arm (and sometimes around your torso, depending which nerves).
+This is not old age, but bad habits that you can stop.

 - Tightness from years of poor positioning can press on the same nerves mimicking nerve impingement and disc pain.

-- A degenerating disc is not a disease, but a simple, mechanical injury that can heal, if you just stop grinding it and physically pushing it out of place with unhealthy habits.
+- A degenerating disc is not a disease, but a simple, mechanical injury that can heal, if you just stop grinding it, shearing your neck bones, and physically pushing the disc out of place with unhealthy habits.

 Left - side view of normal disc between two vertebrae.
 Right - disc pushed out (herniated) from bad bending habits.